vulpineblaze/telecaster/README.md

-# Project Name
+# Telecaster
-> Here goes your awesome project description!
+> An in browser board game where you move from planet to planet while trying to maintain your crystals, fuel, crew, and hull.

 ## Table of contents
 * [General info](#general-info)